dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 Storing this metadata allows Knora to authorise users to see or modify the link, as well as to query a previous state of a repository in which a deleted link had not yet been deleted.
-(The ability to query previous states of a repository is planned for Knora API version 2.)
+(The ability to query previous states of a repository is planned for DSP-API version 2.)

 The name of a link property and its link value property must be related by the following naming convention: to determine the name of the link